aws-amplify/amplify-backend/.changeset/purple-times-warn.md

 '@aws-amplify/platform-core': patch
 ---

-update telemetry endpoint env handling in test
+update telemetry endpoint env handling in test and shutdown/forceFlush in exporter